mdolab/dafoam/README.md

 Refer to https://dafoamcode.readthedocs.io for DAFoam installation and tutorials.

-To build the documentation locally, load the OpenFOAM environment, go to the **doc** folder, and run:
+To build the documentation locally, go to the **doc** folder and run:

 `./Allwmake`